7 Top Data Analytics Trends In 2024

 Data mesh is an architecture that supports self-service analytics.

-Search volume for “data mesh” has increased nearly 480% in the past 5 years.
+Search volume for “data mesh” has more than doubled over the past 5 years.

 It’s an approach that advocates for decentralizing data ownership and management, treating data as a product, and establishing domain-oriented data teams.